cococry/ragnar/README.md

 sudo make clean install
 ```

-Then, i your .xinitrc add:
+Then, in your .xinitrc add:
 ```
 exec xragnar
 ```